armand1m/golinks/README.md

 ## Feature Checklist

-These are only just a few of the ideas that come in my mind.
+These are just a few ideas that come in my mind.
 Please feel free to suggest more features by creating an Issue.
 I'd love to hear your thoughts.

+Contributions for the following are very welcome.

 - [x] Create Links
 - [x] Delete Links